afshinamighi/Courses/basecamp/week07/inf-bc-w07-python.md

 ```
 After taking this step, you will be able to:
-	1. interpret and implement Python programs with Python Tuples and Lists: [todo].
+	1. interpret and implement Python programs with Python Tuples and Lists: join(), list(), copy(), deepcopy(), slicing and list comprehension.
 ```

 #### What to Learn?